 One year ago: Cheesy Potato Casserole

-2 chicken breasts
+- 1 lb. chicken breasts

-1 jarred whole roasted red pepper
+- 1 jarred whole roasted red pepper

-1/2 cup salsa
+- 1/2 cup salsa

-1 tsp ground cumin
+- 1 tsp ground cumin

-1 tsp chili powder
+- 1 tsp chili powder

-2 cloves garlic, minced
+- 2 cloves garlic, minced

-1 large pinch salt and pepper
+- 1 large pinch salt and pepper

-1 (14.5 oz) can pinto beans, drained and rinsed
+- 1 (14.5 oz.) can pinto beans, drained and rinsed

-1/2 bag favorite tortilla chips
+- 1/2 bag favorite tortilla chips

-2 cups shredded sharp cheddar cheese
+- 2 cups shredded sharp cheddar cheese

-1/4 cup sour cream
+- 1/4 cup sour cream

-1/2 cup chopped cilantro leaves
+- 1/2 cup chopped cilantro leaves

-1 scallion, finely sliced
+- 1 green onion, finely sliced

-1 avocado, diced
+- 1 avocado, pitted peeled and diced

 - Once the chicken is cooked, take two forks and shred the chicken and pepper right in the cooker.
 Add the pinto beans, toss to combine and cook an additional 30 minutes.